btc-script-explorer/scantool/docs/rest-api/v1/tx.md

 Considerations:

 - Only basic information about inputs will be returned in the initial response.
-- Subsquent requests will be required in order to get detailed information about each input.
+- Subsquent requests to either the input or output API will be required in order to get detailed information about each input.
 - It will probably be faster per request, but slower overall.
-- Better for custom user interfaces that use the REST API as a backend.
+- Better for custom user interfaces that use the REST API as a backend and require fast response times.

 Input fields returned in the response: